osgi/osgi.enroute.site/_services/osgi.enroute.webserver.capabilities.md

 See [OSGi enRoute Webserver example][webserver] for more example code.
 This project uses an example [Web Resource][webserver-resource] that demonstrates how to build and wrap web resources.

+%%% Note: the links in this paragraph do not seem to work.

 ## Static Pages

 A webserver extender must map static resources in the /static directory to the web, using the remaining path.
 For example, a resource /static/foo/bar/baz.png must be available under /foo/bar/baz.png on the local webserver.
 Since this space is shared, it is strongly recommended to paths do not clash.